11 Common JAMB 2026 Mistakes and How to Avoid Them

-Preparing for JAMB 2026, which every year, over 1 million and more candidates sit for JAMB, yet more than 300,000 of them fail to secure admission, not because they failed the exam, but because of avoidable mistakes.
+If you are preparing for JAMB 2026, one overlooked fact can quietly determine whether you succeed or end up repeating the exam: avoiding critical mistakes.
+Every year, over a million candidates sit for the UTME, yet more than 300,000 fail to secure admission, not because they couldn’t pass, but because of preventable errors.

 Using Someone Else’s Phone Number or Email